sanje2v/DualSuperResLearningForSemSeg/README.md

 The result of the benchmark is saved in `./outputs/benchmark.txt`.

 # License

-Any part of this source code should ONLY be reused for research purposes.
-This repo contains some modified source code from PyTorch.
+>Any part of this source code should ONLY be reused for research purposes.
+This repo contains some modified source code from PyTorch and other sources who have been credited in source file using them.

 # References
 >Wang, L., Li, D., Zhu, Y., Tian, L. and Shan, Y., 2020.
 Dual Super-Resolution Learning for Semantic Segmentation.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition  (pp. 3774-3783)